 Once an associate has finally located the right key on the pegboard or chased it down because a coworker mistakenly took it, the damage is likely already done.

-A 2020 study by Dimensional Research tells us nearly 60 percent of buyers will not revisit a business with poor customer service.
+A 2020 study by Dimensional Research tells us nearly 60% of buyers will not revisit a business with poor customer service.
 Do you really want to play those odds of keeping a customer after sloppy key management ruins a sales experience?

 Between accessories, trade-ins, and regular maintenance, you rely on your most loyal customers for a great deal of your sales volume.
 Mismanaging your keys can slam the door on several sales opportunities in the long run.